Toledo, Ohio • the Glass City

-Registration is open for the Mercy Health Glass City Marathon.
-This 41 year Toledo area tradition is known for being one of the 25 fastest courses in the nation and acts as a qualifier for the Boston Marathon.
+Register soon for the Mercy Health Glass City Marathon.
 Bring the whole family.
 The event offers multiple distances to fit every level of participant (age and ability), even kids.
 Don’t miss your chance to take part in this time-honored event.

 There are NO refunds or deferments of entry fees.
-You may transfer from the marathon to a relay team, half marathon, or the 5k as long as the field is not full — no refunds will be made.
+You may transfer your bib to another event as long as the field is not full, or to another runner.

 A Glass City Perk

-You’ll get a glass mug when you cross the finish line.
+You’ll receive a commemorative mug at the Glass Bowl.
 That mug is made by Libbey Glass.
 Where is Libbey Glass headquartered?
 Toledo, Ohio.
 Likewise, glass industry giants like Owens-Illinois, Owens Corning, Pilkington North America (formerly LibbeyOwens Ford), and Therma-Tru are based in Toledo and have long been central to Toledo’s economy and the worldwide glass industry.

 The Toledo RoadRunners Club has a zero-tolerance policy regarding the use of performance enhancing drugs (PEDS).
 Any athlete who has been determined to have violated anti-doping rules or policies and is currently serving suspension, whether enforced by the International Association of Athletics Federation (IAAF), the World Anti-Doping Agency (WADA), U.S. Anti-Doping Agency (USADA), or any other national sports federation is ineligible to compete for any prizes associated with events sponsored by the Toledo RoadRunners Club.
 The Toledo RoadRunners Club reserves the right to conduct pre and post-competition testing for any and all performance enhancing drugs (PEDS) listed on the current WADA Prohibited List.
 Any athlete who refuses to submit to anti-doping controls, if selected for testing, shall be disqualified and subject to a lifetime ban from any Toledo RoadRunners event.